UNIVERSITY POLICY ON PLACEMENTS - 2021/22

 - Professional Indemnity – no recommended minimum.

-UK Visas and Immigration (UKVI) Sponsor Guidance states that an International student studying on a Tier 4 Visa can undertake a placement (including a placement abroad) providing it is an integral and assessed part of their course.
+UK Visas and Immigration (UKVI) Sponsor Guidance states that a student studying on a Tier 4 or Student Visa can undertake a placement (including a placement abroad) providing it is an integral and assessed part of their course.

-The Placement Director must ensure that current regulations are being followed prior to making any arrangements with a Placement Student who has a Tier 4 Visa and a Placement Provider.
+The School must ensure that current regulations are being followed prior to making any arrangements with a Placement Student who has a Tier 4/Student Visa and a Placement Provider.
 In such cases advice must be sought from the University’s Student Visa Compliance Team.
-The Placement Director must not give visa advice to any Placement Student.
+The School must not give visa advice to any Placement Student.

-If a placement is an integral and assessed part of the course, this, together with an estimate of the percentage of the course that it represents, must be declared on the student’s Confirmation of Acceptance of Studies (CAS) which is used by the student in making their visa application.
+If a placement is an integral and assessed part of the course and the Placement Provider assumes control of the student’s learning, this, together with an estimate of the percentage of the course that it represents, must be declared on the student’s Confirmation of Acceptance of Studies (CAS) which is used by the student in making their visa application.

 When a student undertakes a placement, the University is legally required to report to the UKVI the length of the placement and its precise location.

-Tier 4 students are subject to attendance and engagement monitoring requirements whilst on placement.
+Students with a Tier 4/Student visa are subject to attendance and engagement monitoring requirements whilst on placement.
 The School must ensure, therefore, that arrangements are in place to register and record attendance and that regular contact is maintained between the School and the Placement Student.
 There must also be a named contact at the Placement Provider to confirm that the Placement Student is attending and engaging with their placement.

 All appeals and complaints with regard to student placements will be dealt with according to existing University procedures.
 The appeals and complains procedures can be found on MyUEA.